James Howell: Career

 Howell was imprisoned in Fleet Prison in 1643, ostensibly as an insolvent debtor, although his political criticisms in Dodona's Grove may have also played a part.
 Howell continued to write and publish from prison.
 He was released in 1651.
 He dedicated Some Sober Reflections (1656) to Oliver Cromwell, praising him for ending the Rump Parliament in 1653, obsequiously fawning over the Protector in the process, ending his dedication, "I rest in the lowliest posture of obedience."

+At the Restoration of Charles II in 1660, Charles appointed Howell the Historiographer Royal, the first to hold that post.

 In 1650, Howell revised and expanded Cotgrave and Sherwood's French and English dictionary of 1632, under the title A French-English Dictionary.
 He added a 21-page French grammar to the work in 1650, but the title page did not advertise this grammar until the 1660 edition; this grammar has often been mistakenly cited as a separate publication.

 He wrote A New English Grammar with notes on travel in Spain and Portugal "for the service of Her Majesty", in which he proposed spelling reforms such as 'logique' to 'logic', 'warre' to 'war', 'sinne' to 'sin', 'toune' to 'town' and 'tru' to 'true', many of which are now in general use.

 Some modern historians of formal English consider Howell's New English Grammar a work of foreign language teaching and the first work of its kind in the English language.

 Engraved titlepage of the 1645 edition of James Howell's Epistolae Ho Elianae Familiar Letters Domestic & Forren, engraving by William Marshall.

 Howell's Proverbs contains the famous saying: "All work and no play, makes Jack a dull boy".